 Responding Effectively to an Outbreak

-• Use approved disinfectants and PPE
+• Use approved disinfectants and the correct PPE

-• Isolate affected residents
+• Isolate affected residents promptly

-• Train staff on enhanced hygiene measures
+• Train or brief staff on enhanced hygiene measures

-• Document actions for audit and compliance
+• Document actions clearly for compliance and review

 Conclusion